-Another important factor that should be evaluated during the alternatives evaluation, screening, and selection process is whether any alternative would be considered an "avoidance alternative" under another federal environmental requirement.
-CEQ regulation 40 CFR 1500.2 states that "Federal agencies shall to the fullest extent possible ...
-Use the NEPA process to identify and assess the reasonable alternatives to proposed actions that will avoid or minimize adverse effects of these actions upon the quality of the human environment..."
+Another important factor that should be evaluated during the alternatives evaluation, screening, and selection process is whether any alternative would be considered an "avoidance alternative" Federal agencies should to the fullest extent possible use the NEPA process to identify and assess the reasonable alternatives to proposed actions that will avoid or minimize adverse effects of these actions upon the quality of the human environment.
 Similarly, FHWA NEPA policy states that "to the fullest extent possible, all environmental investigations, review, and consultations be coordinated as a single process and compliance with all applicable environmental requirements be reflected in the environmental review document ..."
 (23 CFR 771.105(a).
 FHWA refers to this as the "NEPA umbrella."